 Established in 1964, the National Achievement Scholarship program provides Black American students the chance to be recognized for their outstanding academic achievement.
-These student can compete in both National Merit and National Achievement and receive recognition and honored as a scholar but can only receive one monetary award.
+These students can compete in both National Merit and National Achievement and receive recognition and honor as a scholar but can only receive one monetary award.

 Like the National Merit program, students wishing to compete in the National Achievement program must take the Preliminary SAT (PSAT/NSMQ) test and meet various other requirements.

 The National Achievement program has four levels of recognition including,outstanding participant, semifinalist, finalist and scholar.